Posted 14/05/2025

 by Alice Wilkie

-Congratulations to Amelia for being chosen as Landaviddy's Person of the Week!
-And a big well done to Finn for achieving this 44 club badge!
+Congratulations to George and Frankie for being chosen as Landaviddy's People of the Week!

 Mrs Wilkie, Mrs Phillips, Miss Bowden and Miss Colton